 "The new glaze has been designed in such a way that it absorbs all wavelengths up to 450nm," says Yannick Galais, commercial manager MTC Rugby.
 "We work with many leading laser manufacturers in Europe, USA and Asia and by introducing the new glaze we will be able to improve the output, reliability and life of their systems, as well as helping them to save money through using less cooling fluid."

 The company has made significant advances in designing ceramic components and reflectors for lasers over the last 30 years.
-Morgan Technical Ceramics' robust laser reflectors are produced from a high performance alumina-based ceramic.
+Morgan Advanced Materials' robust laser reflectors are produced from a high performance alumina-based ceramic.
 They have high strength, good thermal conductivity and excellent dimensional and electrical stability at all operating temperatures.
 They are resistant to chemical attack and have a high reflectivity over a broad wavelength band.

 Ceramic reflectors are a cost effective alternative to metal coated reflectors and the new glaze further reduces the cost of ownership.